Digital-Identity-Labs/saml_schema/README.md

 As few as possible!
 Any significant changes to the schema will break compatibility with the official SAML protocol and cause no end of problems.

-* Schema have been tweaked by InCommon to work when accessed on a local filesystem, rather than over the Internet.
+* Schema files have been tweaked by InCommon to work when accessed on a local filesystem, rather than over the Internet.
 This makes processes such as verifying SAML metadata much faster and much more resilient.
 * The X509SerialNumber type has been changed to work around a problem caused by some Certificate Authorities issuing certificates with huge random serial numbers that exceed the capacity of some some schema validation software.

+We plan to add some simple RSpec tests to reassure us that the tweaked files are still fit for purpose (focusing on Shibboleth configuration files and SAML2 metadata).

 ### Adaption for offline use